hanqiao69/TravelBlog/README.md

-Instructions for running Transcription Project locally:
+Instructions for running Project locally:
 	1. Open in Command Prompt the file repository
 	2. Type 'python manage.py runserver'
 	3. Navigate to '127.0.0.1:8000'